muratk5n/thirdwave/en/README.md

 ---

-Secret RU oil shipments to the West? \#WION
+Secret RU oil shipments to the West?
+Destination Unknown..
+The Latvian Blend.. \#WION

 Whoever needs oil, should get the oil.
 This is an unnecessary proxy war, people should not pay the price.